JLumsden/playlist_builder/README.md

 ### The why
 While growing up, my father and I always had a copy of a band's setlist to get excited and prep for an upcoming concert.
 I decided to lean into that idea by using some APIs to bring it to the modern age.
 Instead of filtering through a discography and burning a cd, it's done with a copy/pasted link and a couple button clicks.
 ### The how do I
 A .jar of the program can be found in ```out/artifacts/playlist_builder_jar```.
 However, it will only work if added to my Spotify developer dashboard, or if you're able to get your own client id in there.
-I plan on hosting it eventually, but until then the .jar is the way.
+If you want to utilize it, feel free to contact me, I have 24 open spots currently.
+I plan on hosting it eventually, but until then, the .jar is the way.
 ### Todos
 - [] Better UI.
 (Front end wizards who are bored or need a project, I will welcome you with open arms.)
 - [] Create the playlists off my own account to ensure they stay public.